Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  <figcaption><center>Rossman Top (Store 262) and Bottom (Store 307) Store Sales Time-Series</center></figcaption>
  </figure>

-In this article we study a state-of-the-art predictive analytics pipeline for time sries structured data.
+In this article we study a state-of-the-art predictive analytics pipeline for time series structured data.
 Structured data is also known as "tabular data" and represents the most common data format in the industry.
 Though it is well-known that deep learning has achieved significant breakthroughs for unstructured data, such as computer vision and NLP, it is not as widely known that deep learning, with the use of [embeddings](https://www.fast.ai/2018/04/29/categorical-embeddings/), can provide significant predictive performance improvement for structured data.

 In this post we compare the performance of a best in class ML model and a Deep learning model.
 Performance of other traditional forecasting methods, such as, ARIMA and VAR are out of scope of this article.
 The purpose of this article is to understand best in class forecasting based on predictive analytics methods for a complex multivaariate problem.